gedumas/product-management-course/README.md

 - Foster communication and collaboration skills: presenting to stakeholders, managing cross-functional teams, and collaborating with designers and developers.

+- Introduce the AI-powered product management: showcae the use of AI in the product development process to generate insights, make predictions, and automate tasks related to product development and innovation.

 Overall, the objective of a course on product management is to equip students with the knowledge, skills, and experience necessary to succeed in a product management role in a business or start-up.

 ## Outline